 FireMaster Concertina curtains were installed around the internal stair void on Levels 4,6,8,10,12 and 14.
 The Fire Curtains were suspended from the ceiling and a fire rated Bulkhead Batt system was used to fire rate above the curtains, creating the continuous fire separation between the fire rated floor slabs.

 Due to the limited space available between the stair voids, the only solution that would fit to still allow compliant egress provisions was the narrow Fire Master Concertina fire curtain headbox.
 It’s bottom tray measures only 170mm wide and is the smallest profile available.
 The standard bottom tray of 300mm would have been too wide for this application.

 Red light warning strobes, located on both sides of the curtains, were installed and these will activate until the curtain has been fully deployed.
 There are also obstruction sensors which are used in conjunction with a voice warning system to notify occupants of any obstructions in the way of the curtain as well as, notifying them when the curtain is dropping.

 The curtains remain in fire mode until the alarm signal is restored, at which time the curtains can be auto retracted by simply pressing a reset button on the control panel.
 The controls have been installed at a lower level close to each fire curtain which allows the client to perform monthly testing easily on each life saving device.
 The control panels have been hidden with an access panel provided so the architectural design is not compromised.

-- The smaller headbox design was used, which has a 225mm wide visible tray, to ensure the fire curtain metalwork was as unobtrusive as possible.
+- The smaller headbox design was used, which has a 170mm wide visible tray, to allow egress near the curtain.

 - The curtains have been built into bulkheads, with only the bottom tray visible, so the architectural design did not have to be compromised to create the required fire separation.